Does your MS Access application frequently show error text notification regarding damage of your Access Macros And Modules?

 SOLUTION 4: Non-ASCII Characters Removal

-Sometime the reason of the damage is also the non-ASCII characters that are creeping into the module.
+Sometimes the reason for the damage is also the non-ASCII characters that are creeping into the module.
 So try to save the file as the text file and remove all the illegal entries, if it contains.
 Save the file and reload it.

-Another disadvantage is that if the database is severely getting damaged then this inbuilt tool also won’t work to make successful restoration of database.
-So you are advised to make a regular backup of your database, especially if you are making constant use of them.
+But if the database is severely got damaged then this inbuilt tool won’t work.
+To make a successful restoration of the database, you are advised to make a regular backup of your database.
+Mainly, when you are making constant use of them.